hendrik-scholz/iot-device-information/README.md

 ### Throttle

-Requests are limited to 15 requests per minute at a rate of one request every four seconds.
+Requests can be limited to a certain rate.
+The minimum time between requests can be set in the configuration.json.

 ![Throttle](screenshots/throttle.png "Throttle")